All posts

 • Two systems to update and patch

-• One integration layer that can break independently
+• One integration layer that sits between them

 FluxBilling: Billing + DCIM in One Platform